 The early settlers of Switzerland County were the first Americans to cultivate wine grapes, and the tradition remains strong at wineries along the Ohio River Valley in southeastern Indiana.
 Together, they constitute the Indiana Wine Trail—seven unique vineyards that welcome groups for tastings and cellar tours.
-The region’s soil is especially Winery, Native American Blush fruit wine at Lanthier and aromatic Chambourcin at Ertel Cellars.
+Be sure to try the Strawberry Blush wine at Lanthier Winery and the aromatic Chambourcin Rosé at Ertel Cellars Winery.
 Several of the wineries partner with nearby bed and breakfasts, where groups receive weekend accommodations along with souvenir bottles to bring home.
 For groups interested in beer or spirits, numerous itineraries like the South Shore Brewery Trail, Bloomington Ale Trail and Indiana Distillery Trail showcase the state’s best creations.

 If your group wishes to make agritourism the focus of its entire trip, consider following an itinerary designed by Indiana Foodways Alliance.
 These 19 “trails” intersect the entire state and suggest stores and restaurants that fit a particular culinary theme, such as chocolate, Italian and barbecue.
 Of particular interest for agritourism groups is the Farm to Table Trail, which includes orchards and bakeries among its nearly two dozen stops.
 Along the way, your group will sample locally sourced sandwich meat at Rail Epicurean Market in Westfield, hearty Amish cuisine at Blue Gate Restaurant and innovative beer on tap at South Bend Brew Werks.

-This is only a small batch of options you can consider for your Indiana tour.
+This is only a small batch of options you can consider for your tour of Indiana farms.
 Hundreds of farms, orchards and restaurants featuring locally sourced ingredients populate the state, so you’ll be certain to find the perfect agritourism attraction for your group.